RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-dashboard.md

 ## Contacts

 The Contacts tab allows operators to view all contacts configured in the GRM app.
 Contacts can be filtered by status to allow operators to quickly identify those that failed or are currently executing.
-The contacts are displayed in the table along with important information such as Ground Station, Equipment String and AOS/LOS times, but can also be expanded to present additional detail.
+The contacts are displayed in the table along with important information such as Ground Station, Equipment String, and AOS/LOS times, but can also be expanded to present additional detail.
 The Contacts Summary at the bottom provides operators with a view of contact counts over time, color coded by status.

 ![GRM Dashboard Contacts Details](/img/service-specific-ux-design/grm-dashboard-contact-details.png)